Stradichenko/Blog2022-v.-0.5.6/content/project/Technology/Kubernetes.md

 # Featured image
 # Place an image named `featured.jpg/png` in this page's folder and customize its options here.
 image:
-  caption: Photo by Author on Craiyon
+  caption: 'Photo by Author on Craiyon'
-  focal_point: smart
+  focal_point: ''
+  placement: 2
+  preview_only: false

 authors:
 - admin